GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (257).md

 **At Higher Tiers**: Each tier beyond minimum sees the sphere extend out an additional foot in all directions.

 **Critical Failure**: Flip a coin.
 If tails, you produce the sphere centered on you lasting for a single round.
 Regardless, you are completely frozen (see condition).

+#### Spook

+**Minimum Tier**: 3

+**Casting Time**: 1 reaction, which you cast in response to the target's action or movement being completed

+**Range**: 10 yards

+**Effect**: You cause a momentary jump of scary imagery, sound, or some other stimuli of an illusory nature.
+This inflicts a psychic attack against the foe.
+Instead of damaging armor, it causes the creature to be vulnerable until the end of the next phase.
+Additionally, the target must perform a [Rflx] save with a DV equal to the attack total + spell tier or be afflicted with a lingering wave of fear.
+If they failed the save, for a number of rounds equal to the points of failure, the subject has disadvantage on [Will], [Prcp], and [Empy] checks and saves.

+**At Higher Tiers**: When cast at 4th tier or greater, for each tier beyond minimum, you may choose to increase the range by 15 yards.

+**Critical Failure**: You are certain you are being stalked by something.
+For a number of days equal to the spell's tier, you have disadvantage on saves against fear.
+Additionally, as long as you have spell sickness, you have disadvantages on saves.

 #### Spritzery